lawrence-cj/lawrence-cj.github.io/blog/Infinite-Context-Linear-Attention.md

 These advanced update rules allow models to achieve far greater modeling capacity than simple linear accumulation, all while maintaining linear complexity.
 The "state" evolves from a simple "memory accumulator" into a complex, dynamic memory unit.

 ---
-## Long Context LLM via Causal Linear Attention
+## Background: Long Context LLM via Causal Linear Attention

 In this section, we introduce how state updating strategies are motivated and designed in LLMs.